 - Develop and refine methods to evaluate the effectiveness of horticultural therapy activities, programs, and spaces

-- Understand funding mechanisms and secure financial resources for programs in both profit and non-profit settings
+- Understand funding mechanisms and how to secure financial resources for programs in both profit and non-profit settings

 - Understand basic business practices for independent contractors and start-ups

-Official student transcripts can be obtained from Oakton Community College http://www.oakton.edu/studentservices/records.
+Official student transcripts can be obtained from Oakton Community College www.oakton.edu/studentservices/records.
 The Regenstein School will mail certificates after final grade submissions in December.
-This certificate is not offered in conjunction with the professional registration requirements through the American Horticultural Therapy Association (AHTA).
-For all other questions concerning becoming an HTR, please see www.ahta.org.
+This certificate is accredited by the American Horticultural Therapy Association as meeting the horticultural therapy coursework requirements for registration with their organization.
+For all other questions concerning becoming a registered horticultural therapist (HTR), please visit www.ahta.org.